-To find out which version of the Integrator/DECT manager firmware is currently loaded, see → page 83 and/or page 89.
+To find out which version of the Integrator/DECT manager firmware is currently loaded, see → p.
+105 and/or p.
+111.

 Mounting the device

 For useful information on DECT radio coverage and the resulting optimum installation please refer to the "N870 IP PRO - Site Planning and Measurement Guide".